 If you have a high-performance car and some points on your licence, the price of your insurance will rise, this applies to both general policies, and specialist over 50s policies.

-Specialist older drivers’ policies will sport features that normal car insurance doesn’t have – such as no upper age limit - but, this will usually come at a higher price.
+Specialist older drivers’ policies will sport features that normal car insurance doesn’t have - like no upper age limit - but it'll come at a higher price.

 10,194 car insurance reviews on reviews.co.uk as of February 2019